Portrait of Kevin Jarbo (September 2021)

 I have also worked in CMU’s Center for Student Diversity and Inclusion where my efforts centered on the experiences and development of Black men in college.

-For folks who are seeking training on equity and inclusion in the workplace, I have recently become a Certified Trainer licensed to facilitate workshops using Paloma Medina’s Neurology of Equity and Inclusion for Systemic Change program.
-Details on how to schedule a workshop are forthcoming, and I’m more than happy to connect with anyone interested in learning more!
+For folks who are seeking training on equity and inclusion in the workplace, I am a Certified Trainer licensed to facilitate workshops using Paloma Medina’s Neurology of Equity and Inclusion for Systemic Change program.
+I’m more than happy to connect with anyone interested in learning more!

-Other than that, I am a sneaker enthusiast with a few dozen pairs–boots and dress shoes included.
+Other than that, I am a sneaker enthusiast with probably too many pairs of sneakers, boots and dress shoes included.
 I love sneakers and I appreciate them as a form of artistic expression and projection of my style and personal values.

 Project Overview In this line of research, I seek to expand our understanding of stereotype threat effects by shifting focus from purely academic outcomes to the everyday decisions and behaviors of students from negatively stereotyped groups in academic settings.
 Specifically, students experiencing stereotype threat may choose not to seek help and increase procrastination in order to avoid potential threats to their identity.
 By leveraging widely used stereotype threat interventions that can affect the appraisal of identity-threatening situations to focus on benefits, rather than costs, I hope to promote student help seeking and reduce procrastination in academic contexts.